 Oral Argument: October 13, 2020

-What We Are Watching: NCJW believes that statutes of limitations on rape cases usually disadvantages the survivor and that rape survivors deserve justice regardless of when the crime and perpetrator are discovered.
+What We Are Watching: NCJW believes that statutes of limitations on rape cases usually disadvantage the survivor and that rape survivors deserve justice regardless of when the crime and perpetrator are discovered.

 Trump v.
 New York

 The 2020 Census has been before the Supreme Court several times in recent years.
 In 2019, the Court ruled in Department of Commerce v.
 New York that the Commerce Secretary’s decision to add a citizenship question to the 2020 Census was subject to administrative review, eventually leading the White House to drop its insistence on adding the question.
 In October 2020, the Court allowed the Department of Commerce, which conducts the constitutionally-mandated enumeration every ten years, to end the Census early on October 15.
 Now, the Census will be before the Court again as the justices must decide whether President Trump can exclude undocumented residents from the count used to apportion congressional districts in all 50 states.
 The president asked the Commerce Department to subtract undocumented residents from the count provided to the White House at the end of the year and, since there was no citizenship question, to use other data sources to do so.
-Municipalities and others have sued, arguing that the Fourteenth Amendment requires “the counting of the whole number of persons in each state.”
-The Supreme Court will determine whether the Executive Branch has the discretion to determine who counts as an inhabitant — a decision that could change the balance of power in Congress by moving House of Representatives seats to less diverse states.
+A coalition of states, cities, and others have sued, arguing that the Fourteenth Amendment requires “the counting of the whole number of persons in each state.”
+The Southern District of New York court agreed.
+In an appeal, the Supreme Court will determine whether the Executive Branch has discretion to determine who counts as an inhabitant — a decision that could change the balance of power in Congress by moving House of Representatives seats to less diverse states.

 Oral Argument: November 30, 2020